 3decode TPS: 27.8The key difference between the two phases is arithmetic intensity: the number of floating-point operations (FLOPs) the GPU can perform per byte of data it must fetch from high-bandwidth memory (HBM).

 Why prefill has high arithmetic intensity.
-During prefill the model loads each weight matrix (the ~140 GB of parameters) once and reuses it across the entire prompt batch of tokens.
+During prefill the model loads each weight matrix once and reuses it across the entire prompt batch of tokens.
+For a current dense model such as Qwen3.6-27B, BF16 weights are roughly 54 GB before KV cache or runtime buffers.[1]
 The expensive memory traffic is amortized over a large number of matrix multiplications.
 The GPU's tensor cores stay saturated with useful work; the bottleneck becomes raw compute throughput (TFLOPS, trillions of floating-point operations per second).

 Why decode has low arithmetic intensity.
-For each new output token, the model effectively streams through the weight tensor (~140 GB for a 70B-class BF16/FP16 model) to perform what is close to a matrix-vector product when the effective batch is small.
+For each new output token, the model effectively streams through the weight tensor to perform what is close to a matrix-vector product when the effective batch is small.
 The number of FLOPs per byte loaded collapses.
 The GPU's arithmetic units spend much of their time waiting for the next wave of weights and KV cache entries to arrive from HBM.
 Memory bandwidth (TB/s) therefore becomes the limiting factor.

 | Phase | Tokens Processed | Effective Batch | Arithmetic Intensity | Bottleneck |